-Hearsay is, by far, the most tested Multistate Essay Exam issue in Evidence questions.
+Hearsay is, by far, the most highly tested MEE issue in Evidence questions.
 If you see hearsay tested on the MEE, remember to introduce it properly before analyzing exceptions.
-This way, you will connect the dots for the graders.
-Say that hearsay is “a statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted.
+This way, you will connect the dots for the grader.
+Start by defining hearsay at the outset: Hearsay is an out-of-court statement offered to prove the truth of the matter asserted.
 Then, if you conclude that the statement is hearsay, discuss exceptions.
-A few of the Examiners’ favorite exceptions to test are the following:
+A few of the examiners’ favorite hearsay exceptions to test are the following:

-We recommend you make a list of: (1) hearsay exclusions, (2) hearsay exceptions that require unavailability, and (3) hearsay exceptions where the declarant is unavailable.
+We recommend you make a list of (1) hearsay exclusions (nonhearsay), (2) hearsay exceptions that require the declarant be unavailable, and (3) hearsay exceptions where the declarant can be available or unavailable.
 Then, state each of the rules’ elements and memorize the elements.
-You can even put them on different colored notecards (say, the first category on blue notecards, the second category on green notecards, and the third category on pink notecards).
-It is helpful to do this so you can keep the exceptions and exclusions straight and apply them properly when they are tested.
+It is helpful to do this so you can keep the hearsay exclusions and exceptions straight and apply them properly when they are tested.
 Remember: If the statement is not hearsay, you do not need a hearsay exclusion!

-Impeachment is another topic that you will see tested frequently on the Multistate Essay Exam.
+Impeachment is another topic that is tested frequently on the MEE.
 We recommend you memorize the seven ways to impeach a witness.
 Also, remember why impeachment evidence is being admitted.
 It is being admitted to show that the jury should not believe the witness.
-Here, we don’t list each of the rules for the seven categories of impeachment but we remind you why the evidence is permitted to be offered.

 - Prior inconsistent statement: Any prior inconsistent statement can be admitted to show that the jury should not believe the witness because the witness said something inconsistent in the past.
 (Note: extrinsic evidence is available in certain circumstances.)

-- Bias: evidence of bias can be used to show that the jury should not believe the witness because they are biased (e.g., this would be used if a witness is testifying in favor of their mom!).
+- Bias: Evidence of bias can be used to show that the jury should not believe the witness because they are biased (e.g., if a witness is testifying in favor of their mother!).

-- Conviction of a crime: if a witness was convicted of a crime and if it meets the rules’ requirements, this could be admitted to show that the jury should not believe the witness because clearly they don’t take the law (and the oath they just took) that seriously.
+- Conviction of a crime: If a witness was convicted of a crime that meets certain requirements, the crime could be admitted to show that the jury should not believe the witness because the witness does not take the law seriously.

-- Sensory deficiencies: if the witness is testifying about what they saw, for example, and they cannot see, this can be used to impeach the witness.
+- Sensory deficiencies: if the witness is testifying about what they saw, for example, and the witness cannot see, this can be used to impeach the witness.

-- Contradiction: if the witness made a mistake in her testimony, or lied, she may be contradicted and this may be used to show that the jury should not believe her.
+- Contradiction: If the witness made a mistake in their testimony, or lied, the witness may be contradicted.
+This may be used to show that the jury should not believe the witness.

-In addition to knowing these seven ways to impeach a witness, you want to learn the nitty-gritty rules for each category of impeachment—including when extrinsic evidence can be offered, when the witness must be confronted on the stand, etc. But, always keep in mind why evidence is being offered as you learn the rules.
+In addition to knowing these seven ways to impeach a witness, you want to learn the specific rules for each category of impeachment—including when extrinsic evidence can be offered and when the witness must be confronted on the stand.
+Always keep in mind why evidence is being offered as you learn the rules.

-Other issues that are tested are character evidence, relevancy, policy exclusions, witness testimony, among others.
-It is important to know your Evidence outline well as you will need to have a solid understanding of Evidence for both the MEE and the Multistate Bar Exam (MBE)!
+Other Evidence issues tested are character evidence, relevancy, policy exclusions, and witness testimony, among others.
+It is important to know Evidence well as you will need to have a solid understanding of Evidence for both the MEE and the MBE!